Boreo/QOLScape/README.md

 Windows compatability only, tested working on python v3.10.5

-Currently only developed autoprayflick, more to come!
+Currently only developed autoprayflick, have more ideaas such as item dropper, never log & more.

 # Setup
 - Download and install Python - https://www.python.org/downloads/